syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/iframe.md

 ## IFrame attributes

-The editor allows you to pass an additional attribute to body tag of a `<iframe>` element using attributes fields of the `Attributes` fields of `RichTextEditorIframeSettings` property.
+The editor allows you to pass an additional attribute to body tag of a `<iframe>` element using `Attributes` fields of `RichTextEditorIframeSettings` property.
 This property contains name/value pairs in string format.
 It is used to override the default appearance of the content area.

 ```csharp